mindee/mindee-api-nodejs/docs/getting_started.md

 const respPromise = mindeeClient.parse(mindee.InvoiceV4, inputSource);
 ```

-### Custom Documents
+### Custom Documents (docTI)

-The endpoint to use must also be set in third argument of the `parse` method.
+The endpoint to use must also be set in third argument of the `enqueueAndParse` method.
 This argument is an object:

 ```ts
 const customEndpoint = mindeeClient.createEndpoint(